About

 Virtual Participation

-All communication with virtual participants (for example if you need help during the tutorial or have a question for a speaker) will be handled exclusively through the dedicated LAMMPS Workshop Slack.
+All communication with virtual participants (for example if you need help during the tutorial or have a question for a speaker) were handled exclusively through the dedicated LAMMPS Workshop Slack.
 If you are not yet a member of the LAMMPS Workshop Slack, you can join by following this link (Please send an email to slack@lammps.org if you have problems joining or in case the link is expired).

 Please note that this Slack will only be monitored by LAMMPS developers in the time briefly before and during the workshop.
 If you need to ask for assistance with LAMMPS outside of that time, you can post your questions in the LAMMPS forum on MatSci.org.
 Please make sure you have read, understood, and follow the forum guidelines to increase your chance to get comprehensive help quickly.